 - Teach the redesigned course within one year of the institute.

-Faculty who participate in the CRI and submit their revised syllabus by August 4, 2017 will receive payment of one (1) Extended Service Unit (ESU) as defined by the collective bargaining agreement.
+Faculty who participate in the CRI and complete the requirements by August 10, 2018 will receive payment of one (1) Extended Service Unit (ESU) as defined by the collective bargaining agreement.

-Contract faculty interested in redesigning their courses are encouraged to apply.
+Contract and adjunct faculty interested in redesigning their courses are encouraged to apply.
 Through a competitive application process, fifteen faculty members will be selected to participate.
-To apply:

-Faculty from subjects that want to improve the success rates of disproportionately impacted students are highly encouraged to apply.
+Faculty who are particularly interested in improving the success rates of disproportionately impacted students are highly encouraged to apply.

-For more information, email Professor.
-Denise Rogers, HSI Professional Learning Coordinator at firstname.lastname@example.org, or call the Proyecto Éxito Office at (619) 388-2995.
+For more information, email Janue Johnson, Professional Learning Coordinator or call the LOFT at (619) 388-5000.